gongwan33/baidu_translator_wordpress/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/baidu-translator` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->BaiDu Translator screen to configure the plugin.
+3. Use the Settings->BD Translator screen to configure the plugin.
-4. You can use shortcode or widget to add BaiDu Translator to your page.
+4. You can use shortcode or widget to add Translator with Baidu Service to your page.
     * Shortcode: Add [baidu_translator] to where you want to insert this plugin.
 Or click the 'Translator' button and choose 'Insert plugin' when editing the posts and pages.
       For Example:
       <html>